pism/pism/doc/sphinx/modeling-dynamics.rst

 In normal use PISM solves the conservation of energy problem within the ice, the thin subglacial layer, and a layer of thermal bedrock.
-For the ice and the subglacial layer it uses an enthalpy-based scheme [AschwandenBuelerKhroulevBlatter]_ which allows the energy to be conserved even when the temperature is at the pressure-melting point.
+For the ice and the subglacial layer it uses an enthalpy-based scheme :cite:`AschwandenBuelerKhroulevBlatter` which allows the energy to be conserved even when the temperature is at the pressure-melting point.

 Ice at the melting point is called "temperate" ice.
 Part of the thermal energy of